Traumist/Binance-Cloud-Tracker/README.md

 Edit cloudtracker.py with your api key and api secret.
 Change line 119 to reflect desired timeframe (week or day).

-Run file and it will alert you to pairs with bullish TK cross nearing or above cloud.
+Run file and it will alert you to pairs nearing or just occuring bullish TK cross nearing or above cloud.